MrChromebox/website/docs/getting-started.md

 ## Prerequisites

-* An x86_64 (Intel/AMD) architecture device -- ARM-based devices are not supported
+* An x86_64 (Intel/AMD) architecture device — ARM-based devices are not supported
 * The device's Hardware ID (HWID) / ChromeOS board name
     * The device's HWID can be found at the bottom of the Recovery Mode and Developer Mode screens, as well as by going to `chrome://system` in the browser and searching for `HWID`
-* To actually own the Chromebook -- devices managed by a school or company generally are locked down and cannot be switched to Developer Mode
+* To actually own the Chromebook — devices managed by a school or company generally are locked down and cannot be switched to Developer Mode
-* A basic understanding of how the firmware and boot process on ChromeOS devices differs from Windows PC's, so that you understand the changes being made
+* A basic understanding of how the firmware and boot process on ChromeOS devices differs from standard PCs, so that you understand the changes being made
 * Familiarity with command line input / how to use a terminal/command prompt
 * A few USB flash drives which you can format/overwrite as needed
 * Another (non-mobile) device in case things go sideways and you need to recover

 ::: warning
-It cannot be stressed enough: **This is NOT a one click procedure**.
+It cannot be stressed enough: **This is NOT a one-click procedure**.
 Modifying your device's firmware is serious business.
-Following a Youtube video or blog post with "simplified" instructions will only end in tears.
+Following a YouTube video or blog post with "simplified" instructions will only end in tears.
 :::

 ## What's the TL;DR?